juanlatorre/awesome-stars/README.md

 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
 - [benawad/dogehouse](https://github.com/benawad/dogehouse) - Taking voice conversations to the moon 🚀
 - [pmndrs/jotai](https://github.com/pmndrs/jotai) - 👻 Primitive and flexible state management for React
-- [prabhuignoto/react-chrono](https://github.com/prabhuignoto/react-chrono) - 🕜 Modern Timeline component for React
+- [prabhuignoto/react-chrono](https://github.com/prabhuignoto/react-chrono) - 🕜 Modern Timeline Component for React
 - [swdotcom/swdc-vscode-musictime](https://github.com/swdotcom/swdc-vscode-musictime) - A VS Code extension to discover the most productive music to listen to as you code
 - [natemoo-re/microsite](https://github.com/natemoo-re/microsite) - Do more with less JavaScript.
 Microsite is a smarter, performance-obsessed static site generator powered by Preact and Snowpack.
 - [NotionX/react-notion-x](https://github.com/NotionX/react-notion-x) - Fast and accurate React renderer for Notion.
 TS batteries included. ⚡️